Blotch3D/Blotch3D/README.md

 8. To create a 3D window, follow the guidelines in the [Development](#development) section.

-The above process works for Microsoft Windows and generally works for other platforms.
-But you may need to do a little research in setting up a MonoGame project for certain other platforms.
+The above process works for Microsoft Windows.
+Generally this should be close to the procedure you need for other platforms.

 If you are copying the Blotch3D assembly (like Blotch3D.dll on Microsoft Windows) to a project or packages folder so you don't have to include